singhvigyat/patient-management-platform/README.md

 | `/api/patients/**` | `/patients/**` | `patient-service:4000` |
 | `/api-docs/patients` | rewritten → `/v3/api-docs` | `patient-service:4000` |

 Patient routes carry the custom filter `JwtValidation`.
-Auth routes do not — you cannot require a token to obtain a token.
+Auth routes do not.
+You cannot require a token to obtain a token.

 ---